bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

 aka. variance components model, in this type of model, mean is usually not tested but the variance.

+Note that `normality assumption` is not needed and it's possible that the estimate of variance can be negative, which is against the nature of variance

 ## Reference

 [1] Trustworthy Online Controlled Experiments, 2020  <br>